Manalelaidouni/manalelaidouni.github.io/_posts/2019-05-26-Pytorch-guide-101.md

     )

-We pass the input tensor of size 1x28x28 to the first convolution layer then into a max pooling layer, again into a 2nd convolution layer followed by a 2ndmax pooling layer we get an output tensor of shape 7x7x20, this 3 dimensional tensor will then be flatten to a 1 dim tensor to be fed to the fully connected layers.
+We pass the input tensor of size 1x28x28 to the first convolution layer then into a max pooling layer, again into a 2nd convolution layer followed by a 2nd max pooling layer, this outputs a tensor of shape 7x7x20, then the 3 dimensional tensor is flatten to a 1 dim tensor to be fed to the fully connected layers.
 The network will eventually output 10 probability distribution for the 10 classes.

 You might be wandering how did we get an output of shape 7x7x20, let's follow the tensor dimension through the feedforward pass:

-- First start from the forward method to track the input tensor `x` going forward through the entire structure of layers.
+- First start from the forward method to track the input tensor `x` going forward through the entire structure of layers including layers with non-trainable parameter.

 - Decompose the first line of code from inside out to inspect the dimension at each layer.